-- Gamers have long enjoyed the HyperX gaming headsets because they offer relatively high quality for a low price.
+Gamers have long enjoyed the HyperX gaming headsets because they offer relatively high quality for a low price.
 Additionally, the no-frills experience keeps unwanted complications out of gaming sessions.
 Remote workers will also appreciate having a headset with a decent mic and comfortable padding to facilitate conference calls.

 What is the HyperX Cloud Alpha like to use?

-About one third of the way down the included cable is a remote that houses a microphone mute switch, and a volume wheel.
+About one-third of the way down the included cable is a remote that houses a microphone mute switch, and a volume wheel.
 It’s definitely convenient to be able to adjust your master volume without changing your computer’s settings when you move back and forth between programs.
 If you’re a parent or teen, being able to mute the mic when your family members walk in the room is also a good way to avoid the embarrassment of your Discord server hearing your home life.

-How does the HyperX Cloud Alpha connect?
+How do you connect the HyperX Cloud Alpha?

 The HyperX Cloud Alpha can connect to just about anything with a 3.5mm headphone jack.
 There are no fancy software bells and whistles necessary, this is just another plug-n-play headset without any complications.
 It doesn’t have any special features like surround sound support but most modern consoles like the Xbox Series X/S and PlayStation 5 have integrated 3D audio that works with wired headsets.

 How does the HyperX Cloud Alpha sound?